raygun101/MarkupKit/README.md

     <UIProgressView style="defaultProgressView"/>

 ### UIToolbar
 Toolbars are populated using the `items` property of `UIToobar`.
 MarkupKit overrides the `processMarkupElement:properties:` method to allow toolbar content to be configured in markup.
-The `items` element is used to add an item to a toolbar.
-The "title" attribute can be used to specify a the items's title:
+The `item` element is used to add an item to a toolbar.
+The "title" attribute of the `item` tag can be used to specify an items's title:

     <UIToobar>
         <item title="OK"/>